MickayG/accumulo-pig/README.md

     register /lib/libthrift-0.9.0.jar;
     register /lib/zookeeper-3.3.6.jar;

-Save the register commands to a file such as "register-accumulo-jars.pig", it is possible to run "exec register-accumulo-jars.pig" in pig's grunt interface.
+Save the register commands to a file such as "register-accumulo-jars.pig", it is then possible to run "exec register-accumulo-jars.pig" in pig's grunt interface.
 Alternatively place them at the top of any Pig script you create.

 ## Usage